 If you have tree service clients, come to NIP Programs, the Green Industry insurance experts.
 Our TreePro® insurance program has been insuring tree professionals for more than 30 years and is the largest program of its kind.
 It’s a multi-line package that provides better coverage and value than standard products.
 Our approach to tree care insurance is exceptional, with specialized coverage, risk control, claims management, and a library of industry related resources.
 We can handle crane and boom exposures and snow and ice removal that many of our competitors simply ignore.

 Arborists & tree care professionals face some of the highest risk rates throughout the green industry.
-TreePro® knows the risks tree care workers face daily and that’s why we provide our members with access to a library of risk management resources.
+TreePro® knows the risks tree care workers face daily and that’s why we provide our members with access to best tree care insurance on the market, as well as, a library of risk management resources.
 TreePro® provides the security arborists need to focus on successfully growing and running their businesses.

 Definition: This coverage reimburses for “intentional acts” by the insured.

 Claim Example: An employee of the insured removes the wrong tree or too many trees on the property which typically happens when the work order is not clear or there is a mistake by the tree pruning crew.
 The cost for additional damage to the property is covered in this scenario.